-The order book of the Infrastructure segment is strongly influenced by contracts signed by the road construction and maintenance sub-segment which account for around 88% of the Infrastructure segment's order book.
-The road construction order book comprises the remaining portions of contracts signed in 2017 as well as two new contracts secured in 2018: one for the reconstruction of two sections (km 195.6-205.8 and 207.8-209.2) of the Riga-Pskov road (the Tsiiruli-Missoküla road section) and the other for the construction of the Veskitammi intersection on the border of Tallinn in Laagri.
+The order book of the Infrastructure segment continues to be strongly influenced by the contracts of the road construction and maintenance sub-segment which account for around 76% of the Infrastructure segment's order book.
+The road construction order book includes the remaining portions of contracts signed in 2017 as well as two new contracts secured in 2018 for the construction of the Veskitammi intersection on the border of Tallinn in Laagri and passing lanes for a 2+1 road on the Pikknurme-Puurmani section (km 142.2-146.9) of the Tallinn-Tartu-Võru-Luhamaa road.
 The Group continues to provide road maintenance services in three road maintenance areas: Järva, Hiiu and Kose.
-Although according to our projections in 2018 public investments will not increase substantially, our order book as at the reporting date allows us to expect that in 2018 the revenue of the Infrastructure segment will grow somewhat compared with 2017 (for further information, see the Business risks section of the chapter Description of the main risks).
+In July this year, the Group signed a contract for the performance of earthworks on the 53 kilometre-long Kiili-Paldiski section of the mainland part of Balticconnector (a natural gas pipeline), which made a strong contribution to the order book of the Infrastructure segment.
+Although according to our projections in 2018 public investments will not increase substantially, our order book allows us to expect that in 2018 the revenue of the Infrastructure segment will grow somewhat compared to 2017 (for further information, see the Business risks section of the chapter Description of the main risks).

-Based on the Group's order book and known developments in our chosen markets, we expect that the Group's revenue for 2018 will remain at the same level as in 2017.
-In an environment of stiff competition, we avoid taking unjustified risks whose realisation in the contract performance phase would have an adverse impact on our results.
-Our preferred policy is to keep fixed costs under control and monitor critically market developments.
+Based on the Group's order book and known developments in our chosen markets, we expect that the Group's revenue for 2018 will decrease slightly compared to 2017.
+In an environment of stiff competition, we avoid taking unjustified risks whose realisation in the contract performance phase would have an adverse impact on the Group's results.
+Our preferred policy is to keep fixed costs under control and rigorously monitor market developments.

-Between the reporting date (30 June 2018) and the date of release of this report, Group companies have secured additional construction contracts in the region of 22,873 thousand euros.
+Between the reporting date (30 September 2018) and the date of release of this report, Group companies have secured additional construction contracts in the region of 5,586 thousand euros.